Sexual harassment in America: What happens after #MeToo?

 Matt McGorry, an actor and social justice advocate, said men are responsible for "reeducating" themselves on the issue.

 "The question is not 'Are we sexist?'
 It's 'Do we know that we are sexist?'" he said.
-"Unless we're doing something to be apart of the solution, we're also part of the problem."
+"Unless we're doing something to be a part of the solution, we're also part of the problem."

 Burke, the founder of the #MeToo movement, encouraged men to reach out to women who are sharing their stories.